-By pressing the "Layout" button, you will access additional settings.
+By pressing "SHIFT" while on the Scale page, you will access additional settings.
 In particular, you can change the way the layout is built (4th's up, 4th's to the right, 3rd's up, 3rd's to the right) and you can also change to which parameter the TouchStrip is assigned.
 By default, the TouchStrip is assigned to "PitchBend" which means it will return to the middle position when the finger is lifted.
-But you can change it to "Linear" mode and assign it to other parameters like ModWheel, Expression or one of the 8 Encoders.
+But you can change it to "Linear" mode, so that it works more like a regular fader.
+Futhermore, you can assign the TouchStrip to other parameters, like ModWheel, Expression or one of the 8 Encoders.
 For example, if you assign the TouchStrip to Encoder 1, then it will control whichever parameter is currently assigned to Encoder 1.